fnuecke/eris/README.md

 Testing
 =======

 Eris uses the same test suite Pluto uses, extended with a couple of Lua 5.2 specific tests, such as persisting yielded `pcall`s.
-For now there is no way to automatically build these (sorry).
+The executables are built automatically into the test folder when building normally and can be run using `make test`.
+I only tested this on Windows (MinGW 32 and 64 bit) and Linux (Mint 64 bit).
+If this causes issues on other platforms please submit a patch, thanks.

 Differences to Pluto
 ====================